jpedro/jpedro.github.io/.posts/postgres.md

 Postgres is sometimes referred as an object-relational database, as opposed to predefined data types systems.
-That's because columns in Postgres belong to an object data type and you can expand on them by creating your own types from their primitives.
+That's because columns in Postgres belong to an object data type and you can expand on them by creating your custom types from their 43 primitives types.
-`CREATE TYPE Person AS (name VARCHAR, skills TEXT[])`.
+Yes.
+43! `CREATE TYPE Person AS (name VARCHAR, skills TEXT[])`.
-Which it's neat.
+Which is neat.
 Opaque but neat.

 Tables can have hierarchical relationships, basically like in OOP's inheritance.
 But not sure how this can be a good thing.
 Plus, in